sjpeacock/DataCloning4StudyDesign/README.md

 # Study design and parameter estimability for spatial and temporal ecological models

-Submitted May 11, 2016 to Methods in Ecology and Evolution
+Submitted May 11, 2016 to Methods in Ecology and Evolution Revised August 9, 2016 with increased number of clones in the Workspaces folder

 Stephanie J Peacock (stephanie.j.peacock at gmail.com), Martin Krkosek, Mark Lewis, and Subhash Lele